SteeltoeOSS/Documentation/articles/create-dotnet-microservice-projects-automatically-with-steeltoe-initializr.md

 ![Initializr Home](images/initializr-home.png "https://start.steeltoe.io")

 The website includes options like naming the project and namespace, picking your project's runtime version, Steeltoe version, and adding in all your needed dependencies.
-With those options checked you can then download the project (as zip), explore the source code (right in the browser!), or share this exact configuration with your friends.
+With those options checked you can then download the project (as zip), explore the source code (right in the browser!), or share this exact configuration with your co-workers and friends.

 ![Initializr Explore](images/initializr-explore.png "https://start.steeltoe.io")